How To Layer Heat Transfer Vinyl – Layering HTV With Cricut

 - Poly/cotton blends

-- and leather!
+- leather and other fabrics

 Preparing To Layer HTV